How to Set Up a Private Membership Association (PMA): Step-by-Step Guide

 Your record-keeping system should include secure storage for sensitive member information, with appropriate access controls and backup procedures.

 Consider using encrypted digital storage along with physical copies of critical documents stored in secure locations.
-Comprehensive records provide crucial evidence of your PMA’s legitimate operation should its status ever be questioned.
+Thorough records provide relevant evidence of your PMA’s legitimate operation should its status ever be questioned.

 Step 4: Establish Banking and Financial Systems